Skip to content

 }

-The test group name will be the relative path of the file under the test/test_files directory, delimited by ~, followed by a dot and the test case name.
+For the main source code tests, the test group name will be the relative path of the file under the test/test_files directory, delimited by ~, followed by a dot and the test case name.

 The testing framework will test each logical plan created from the prepared statements and assert the result.